gpii-ops/gpii-infra/gcp/README.md

 There may be a situation, when we want to roll back entire DB data set to another point in the past.
 Current solution is disruptive, requires bringing entire CouchDB cluster down and some manual actions (we'll most likely automate this in future):

 * Choose a snapshot set that you want to restore, make sure that snapshots are present for all disks that are currently in use by CouchDB cluster.
-* Collect CouchDB volume names from PVCs with `kubectl --namespace gpii get pvc | grep database-storage-couchdb`.
+* Collect CouchDB disk names from PVCs with `kubectl --namespace gpii get pvc -l app=couchdb -o json | jq -r .items[].spec.volumeName`.
 * Get current number of CouchDB stateful set replicas with `kubectl --namespace gpii get statefulset couchdb-couchdb -o jsonpath="{.status.replicas}"`.
 * Scale CouchDB stateful set to 0 replicas with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=0`.
 This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released. **This will prevent flowmanager and preferences services from processing customer requests!**
    * You may also want to scale `flowmanager` and `preferences` deployments to 0 replicas as well with `kubectl --namespace gpii scale deployment preferences --replicas=0` and `kubectl --namespace gpii scale deployment flowmanager --replicas=0`.
 This will give you time to verify that DB restoration is successful before allowing the DB to receive traffic again.
 * Destroy `k8s-snapshots` module with `rake destroy_module["k8s/kube-system/k8s-snapshots"]` to prevent new snapshots from being created while you working with disks.
 * Open Google Cloud console, go to "Compute Engine" -> "Disks".
-* Now, for every PD you collected:
+* Now, repeat for every CouchDB disk name you collected:
-   * Remember PD's name, type, size and zone.
+   * Save disk name, type, size, zone and description.
    * Pick proper snapshot.
    * Delete PD.
-   * Create new PD from snapshot with the same name, type, size and zone.
+   * Create new PD from snapshot with the same name, type, size, zone and description.
 * Scale CouchDB stateful set back to number of replicas it used to have before with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=N`
 * Database is now restored to the state at the time of target snapshot.
    * You can check the status of all nodes with `for i in {0..N}; do kubectl exec --namespace gpii -it couchdb-couchdb-$i -c couchdb -- curl -s http://$TF_VAR_secret_couchdb_admin_username:$TF_VAR_secret_couchdb_admin_password@127.0.0.1:5984/_up; done`, where N is a number of CouchDB replicas.